czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 droplet_data = ad.read_h5ad("../../data/TM_droplet_mat.h5ad")
 ```

-The broad question is whether these two technologies are giving us the same view of gene expression.
-It's not obvious how to answer that question, but let's start by looking at the cells from one organ sequenced by both platforms, and compare the gene levels we observe.
+Let's start by looking at the cells from one organ sequenced on both platforms, and compare the gene levels we observe.
 For the rest of this post we're going to look at the thymus.

 ```python